Adversarial Hubness in Multi-Modal Retrieval: Related Work

+Our work differs from prior RAG poisoning along three key dimensions.
+First, we introduce a new optimization target: unlike prior work, which maximizes similarity to individual queries incurring high computational costs, we optimize directly in embedding space to target entire classes of queries through their geometric structure (e.g., cluster centroids).
+Second, our setting is multi-modal, where alignment between discrete text and continuous modalities (e.g., images) is looser (\Cref{sec:perf_adv_hub}), making it possible for a single adversarial hub to attract many queries across modalities; in contrast, text-only RAG poisoning often requires injecting many adversarial documents \cite{zhong2023poisoning}.
+Third, our optimization operates in continuous domains, avoiding artifacts like unnatural phrasing or elevated perplexity, making these attacks both more effective and harder to detect than text-based approaches using token-level modifications.

-Notably, unlike our work, these approaches work with pure text-to-text retrieval systems.
-While our work is more closely related to the retrieval poisoning step, we observe that an adversary could also target generation \textit{in any modality} by including malicious generation targets in their query set $Q_t$.
-We leave this exploration for future work.
+While our work is more closely related to poisoning retrieval, an adversary could also target generation \textit{in any modality} by including malicious generation targets in their query set $Q_t$.
+We leave this to future work.

-\shortsection{Mitigation of Natural Hubness} Since hubs form organically in data distributions (\textit{i.e.,} without adversarial manipulation), prior work focuses on mitigating \textit{natural hubness}.
-There are two types of mitigation strategies for natural hubs: train-time~\cite{liu2020hal} and post-processing methods \cite{bogolin2022cross,schnitzer2012local,suzuki2012investigating,wang2023balance}.
+\para{Mitigation of Natural Hubness} Since hubs occur organically, without adversarial manipulation, in high-dimensional distributions, prior work focused on mitigating \textit{natural hubness}.
+There are train-time~\cite{liu2020hal} and post-processing methods \cite{bogolin2022cross,schnitzer2012local,suzuki2012investigating,wang2023balance} for mitigating natural hubs.

-Train-time methods mitigate hubs by introducing hubness-aware loss functions \cite{liu2020hal} which downweight points that are close to multiple neighbors.
+Train-time methods rely on hubness-aware loss functions \cite{liu2020hal} which downweigh points that are close to multiple neighbors.
 While effective, these methods are costly for large models and have been mostly supplanted by post-processing methods, which rescale abnormally high similarities between points.
-Post-processing approaches are significantly more cost-efficient and well-studied.
-Early methods include some combination of local scaling~\cite{jegou2007contextual,zelnik2004self,schnitzer2012local}, global scaling~\cite{schnitzer2012local,hoedt2022defending}, and centroid-scaling~\cite{suzuki2012investigating,suzuki2013centering,hara2015localized}.
-However, these methods are inefficient for large models.
-More scalable methods leverage a \textit{query bank} as fixed reference points to normalize abnormal retrieval similarities \cite{bogolin2022cross,dinu2014improving,smith2017offline,conneau2017word,wang2023balance,chowdhury2024nearest}.
-A few of these works explicitly address the cross-modal retrieval problem \cite{bogolin2022cross,wang2023balance,chowdhury2024nearest}.
-We discuss the efficacy of these methods against adversarial hubs in~\Cref{sec:hub_defense}.
+Early methods included combinations of local scaling~\cite{jegou2007contextual,zelnik2004self,schnitzer2012local}, global scaling~\cite{schnitzer2012local,hoedt2022defending}, and centroid-scaling~\cite{suzuki2012investigating,suzuki2013centering,hara2015localized}, but these are inefficient for large models.
+More scalable methods leverage a query bank to normalize abnormal retrieval similarities \cite{bogolin2022cross,dinu2014improving,smith2017offline,conneau2017word,wang2023balance,chowdhury2024nearest}.
+Some are explicitly designed for cross-modal retrieval \cite{bogolin2022cross,wang2023balance,chowdhury2024nearest}.
+We evaluate their effectiveness in~\Cref{sec:hub_defense}.